cbmmarkets/startups/README.md

 startups
 ========

-this is to test what this website is about
+this is to test out what this website is all about/